Jump back to chapter selection.

 9.6 Correlation Functions

-Independent classical particles do not have any correlation among each other.
+Independent classical particles do not have any correlation with each other.
 This is different for quantum particles.
-The second quantisation language is very suitable for the formulation of correlation functions and to show that Fermion and bose gases behave rather differently.
+The second quantisation language is very suitable for formulating correlation functions and for showing that fermion and boson gases behave rather differently.

 9.6.1 Fermions